Kansai Music Conference: 2021

 With the effects of the pandemic continuing, Japan continued to keep its borders closed to tourists, so KMC was held online again from 17–19 September.
 However, it was partially done as an in-person event using a live venue in Tokyo, Heaven’s Door, and a venue in Kyoto, Growly.
 The live performances were all shown through the top page on the conference website, along with live streamed performances by artists from overseas.
 There were a total of 26 performing acts, 2 presenters and an online panel discussion.
 As a result of the information shared among musicians during the conference, KMC had also become a valuable online resource for people seeking information about the music scene in Japan.

 2022

 In June, the Japanese government lifted travel restrictions for tourists to enter the country, so KMC 2022 was able to be held as an in-person event from September 16 – 18.
 Some participants based overseas were not able to come to Japan on such short notice, so they joined online.
 Some of the highlights were live music performances on the Santa Maria tour boat, online collaborations featuring youtuber, Dr. Capital and Australian native Jake Murdoch, and an online interview with Ola Ray.

 However, an approaching typhoon forced schedule changes for the final day, so several performances were canceled as a result.

+2023

+Due to the increasing prevalence of typhoons in Japan during the month of September, KMC 2023 was pushed into October and held from October 6 – 8, featuring performances at live clubs in Kyoto, Osaka and Kobe as well as two online streamed performances.
+The main conference was again held at the Osaka Museum of History for the first time since 2015, with presentations and a drum clinic by Moni Lashes and Lawson Jr. Music.
+Also, as part of the KMC Entertainment Expo, a fashion show was done in conjunction with the Japanese clothing brand Tokkou Fashion.

+2024

+In preparation for the Expo 2025, the focus for KMC 2024 was to promote SDGs #4, #5, #17 through musical performance.
+As such, and expansion of the KMC Entertainment Expo involved performances by musicians from each of continents at 5 Osaka City elementary schools.
+These performances involved not only musical performances, but also cultural exchange through in-person communication and presentation of native cultures that Japanese school kids usually don’t have access to.
+As an overall success, several schools expressed interest in doing the program again in the future.

+Also, KMC formed a new partnership with Pasona to have musicians, MAREO!
+(Chile), Sleepwalker’s Station (Germany) and Agula (Mongolia) perform at “Music Trip Day” as part of Awaji Art Circus in Awajishima, Hyogo.